-- 1. Agree to acceptance of the Homes Upgrade Grant 2 (HUG2) funding for 2023-24 and 2024-25 should the Council's bid be successful. - 2.
+- 1. Acceptance of the Homes Upgrade Grant 2 (HUG2) funding for 2023-24 and 2024-25 should the Council's bid be successful. - 2.
 Note the prior completion of the Memorandum of Understanding in relation to the potential HUG2 funding in 2023-25 and the completion of any variations to the Memorandum of Understandings and contracts in relation to the extension of timescale for delivery of the existing funding programmes. - 3.
-Agree to the Delegation of all decisions on the use of and spend of the HUG 2 funding in accordance with the requirements of the Memorandum of Understanding to the Director of Housing Assets. - 4.
-Agree to update the 2023-4 and 2024-5 General Fund capital budgets, should the bid be successful to reflect the HUG2 funding and Housing Revenue Account 2022-23 and 2023-4 as set out in this report.
+Delegation of all decisions on the use of and spend of the HUG 2 funding in accordance with the requirements of the Memorandum of Understanding to the Director of Housing Assets. - 4.
+Update the 2023-4 and 2024-5 General Fund capital budgets, should the bid be successful to reflect the HUG2 funding and Housing Revenue Account 2022-23 and 2023-4 as set out in this report.